Castres Olympique: History

-Jacques Fouroux conflict with the Federation and who was already suspicious before the match of the referee cry out conspiracy.
+Jacques Fouroux, being already suspicious before the match of the referee, saw in this outcome a conspiracy of his enemies from inside the rugby union French Federation.

 The club reached the final again in 1995 losing 31–16 to Stade Toulousain.

 Castres won the 2012–13 French Rugby Union Championship beating Toulon 19–14 in the final.

-The team's owner, Pierre Fabre, the founder of Laboratoires Pierre Fabre. died on 20 July 2013.
-Castres' home stadium, previously known as Stade Pierre-Antoine, was renamed in his memory during ceremonies in conjunction with Castres' match with Montpellier on 9 September 2017.
+The team's owner, Pierre Fabre, the founder of Laboratoires Pierre Fabre, died on 20 July 2013.
+Castres home stadium, previously known as Stade Pierre-Antoine, was renamed in his memory during ceremonies in conjunction with Castres match with Montpellier on 9 September 2017.

 Castres won the 2017–18 French Rugby Union Championship beating Montpellier 29–13 in the final.

+After finishing first in the 2021-2022 Top 14, Castres played a semi-final against the Stade Toulousain of Antoine Dupont and Romain Ntamack, beating them 24–18.
+The final is a rematch of 2018, but this time, Montpellier win 29–10.